DataBiosphere/analysis_pipeline_WDL/documentation/cwl-vs-wdl.md

 ## Error Handling
 * The CWL appears to contain a bug where `exclude_PCA_cor` being set to false is not respected.
 See #14 for more info.
 The WDL avoids this using slightly different logic.

+# vcf-to-gds-wf.wdl
+## "Not Strictly Necessary But In WDL This Makes More Sense"
+* The WDL will not start the check_gds task if check_gds is false.
+The CWL will start the check_gds task regardless and generate a config file, and the true/false only applies to calling the  script.
+	* Reasoning: The way GCS billing works, this has the potential of being cheaper.
+Otherwise we would spend for having a powerful non-preemptible compute designed for an intense task, then only using that compute for making a text file.

+## Error Handling
+* The WDL can correctly handle a mixture of file extensions, not so much by design, but due to the specifics of implementation.
+The CWL will handle such a mixture incorrectly in check_gds (but can correctly handle a homogenous group, such as all being bcf files).